HackerPartie/shiroSecurity/README.md

 Login in to your mysql-server and create a database.
 For this example we took hacker_partie as db_name and shiro as user and shiro as password.
-Create a conf directory in root path of this application and put a database.properties in there.
+Create a config directory in root path of this application and put a database.properties in there.

     jdbc.url = jdbc:mysql://localhost:3306/hacker_partie
     jdbc.driver = com.mysql.jdbc.Driver